 The Forbidden City Wall and eight gates left over from the Nguyen Dynasty stand at the Citadel's perimeter, and after paying the VND 30,000 entrance fee (about USD 1.31), you can explore the rest at your leisure: the Flag Tower, the Kinh Thien Palace, and several others.

 07 of 13

 Sip Vietnamese Coffee

 Hanoi's coffee shops range from open-air streetside stalls to high-end air-conditioned establishments.
-To see both extremes mushed side-by-side in one place, head over to Hanoi's Trieu Viet Vuong (Google Maps), a tree-shaded lane packed with the most cafes per square meter in all of Vietnam.
+To see both extremes mushed side-by-side in one place, head over to Hanoi's Trieu Viet Vuong, a tree-shaded lane packed with the most cafes per square meter in all of Vietnam.

-How to order coffee like a Hanoi local: ask for hot, sweet, condensed-milky coffee by ordering ca phe nau.
-If you like your cuppa black, as for ca phe den.
-But don't leave Hanoi without trying their famous egg coffee, ca phe trung, where egg yolk and condensed milk are whipped together to make a sweet and airy head.
+When you order coffee like a local, ask for hot, sweet, condensed-milky coffee by requesting "ca phe nau."
+If you like your cuppa black, ask for "ca phe den."
+But don't leave Hanoi without trying their famous egg coffee, "ca phe trung," where egg yolk and condensed milk are whipped together to make a sweet and airy head.

 08 of 13

 By the rules of feng shui, the Emperors of the ancient Thang Long capital decreed the construction of four directional temples to block bad energy from flowing in.
 Collectively, Bach Ma, Voi Phuc, Kim Lien and Quan Thanh temples are referred to as Thang Long Tu Tran (the four guardians).

 Bach Ma Temple guards the east: Built in the 9th century, this is the oldest of the four, dedicated to a white horse that guided the site's construction.
 Voi Phuc Temple looks to the west, constructed in honor of a prince whose kneeling elephants helped him defeat invading Chinese forces.